Pictures Slideshow: Weight Loss - 10 Ways to Boost Your Metabolism

 If you're a coffee drinker, you probably enjoy the increased energy and concentration that follows your morning ritual.
 Taken in moderation, one of coffee's benefits may be a short-term increase in your metabolic rate.
 Caffeine can help you feel less tired and even increase your endurance while you exercise.

 Drinking green tea or oolong tea offers the combined benefits of caffeine and catechins, substances shown to rev up the metabolism for a couple hours.
 Research suggests that drinking two to four cups of either tea may push the body to burn 17% more calories during moderately intense exercise for a short period of time.

 Avoid Crash Diets

 The impact of different foods and drinks on the metabolism is small compared to what you need for sustained weight loss.
 Your best bet for creating a mean calorie-burning machine is to build muscle and stay active.
 The more you move during the day, the more calories you burn.
-And remember: working out in the morning has the benefit of revving up your metabolism for hours.

 More Reading on Weight Loss